US $2.5 million

-The program provides technical support to the agencies responsible for preparing and reviewing legislation required by the Constitution Kenya's adopted in August 2010.
-The program works with the Kenya Law Reform Commission, the Attorney General’s Office, and the Commission for the Implementation of the Constitution.
-It provides training in legislative drafting and has assisted in the development of a legislative drafting manual specific to the Kenyan Constitution.
+The activity provides technical support to the agencies responsible for preparing and reviewing legislation required by Kenya’s 2010 Constitution, including the Kenya Law Reform Commission, the Attorney General’s Office, and the Commission for the Implementation of the Constitution.
+It provides training in legislative drafting and it assisted in the development of a legislative drafting manual specific to the Kenyan Constitution.

-The programs supports the Kenya Law Reform Commission to conduct public communication campaigns to educate and inform the public on various proposed laws and organizes stakeholder forums that will ensure civil society organizations actively participate in, and contribute to, the legislation-making process.
+The activity supports the Kenya Law Reform Commission to conduct communication campaigns that educate and inform the public on proposed laws.
+It also organizes stakeholder forums that ensure civil society organizations actively participate in, and contribute to, the legislation-making process.

 John Smith-Sreen, Director,

 Last updated: March 14, 2014